wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 **Prerequisite:** Administrative access on the device to successfully restore on Windows system.

 1. If your device is still able to boot, verify that Edge Data Store service has stopped.
-Use the Windows Service Manager or Task Manager Services tab to stop the Edge Data Store service.
+Use the Windows Task Manager to stop the Edge Data Store service.
 2. Locate the storage and configuration files.

    **Note:** Windows storage and configuration files should be in the following locations: